isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

 # Create personalized offers {#creating-personalized-offers}

+>[!CONTEXTUALHELP]
+>id="od_offer_constraints"
+>title="About offer constraints"
+>abstract="With constraints, you can specify how the offer is prioritized and presented to the user compared to other offers."
+>additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

+>[!CONTEXTUALHELP]
+>id="od_offer_eligibility"
+>title="About offer eligibility"
+>abstract="In this section, you can use decision rules to determine which users are eligible to the offer."
+>additional-url="https://experienceleague.adobe.com/docs/offer-decisioning/using/managing-offers-in-the-offer-library/creating-decision-rules.html" text="Create decision rules"
+>additional-url="https://video.tv.adobe.com/v/329373" text="Watch demo video"

+>[!CONTEXTUALHELP]
+>id="od_offer_priority"
+>title="About offer priority"
+>abstract="In this field, you can specify priority settings for the offer.
+This will help determine which offer to deliver if the user qualifies for more than one offer."
+>additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

+>[!CONTEXTUALHELP]
+>id="od_offer_globalcap"
+>title="About offer capping"
+>abstract="In this field, you can specify how many times the offer can be presented across all users."
+>additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

+>[!CONTEXTUALHELP]
+>id="od_offer_attributes"
+>title="About offer attributes"
+>abstract="With offer attribues, you can associate key value pairs with the offer for reporting and analysis purposes."
+>additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

 Before creating an offer, make sure that you created:

 * A **placement** in which the offer will be displayed.
 See [Create placements](../offer-library/creating-placements.md)